-- Fennel seeds, as well as cumin seeds, are known to be very beneficial in the postpartum phase.
-Eating a few fennel seeds takes care of the digestive process, provides the necessary strength to the immunity system as well as works in improving lactation.
-Drinking cumin water two times in a day also helps on similar lines and keeps infections at bay.
+- Fennel seeds, as well as cumin seeds, are known to be beneficial in the postpartum phase.
+Eating a few fennel seeds takes care of the digestive system and provides the necessary strength.
+It may also help improving lactation.
+Drinking cumin water twice a day also helps on the same lines and keeps infections at bay.

 - One of the simplest foods for a mother in the postpartum stage is generally khichdi.
-This is easy to eat as well as simple to digest since it is prepared with a partially solid consistency, and includes numerous vegetables that provide the necessary nutrition.
+It is easy to digest since it has a semi-solid consistency, and is nutritious too as it includes several vegetables.

-- As with pregnancy, the baby is dependent on the mother for nutrition via the breastmilk.
-Therefore, the diet needs to contain enough vegetables, especially green and leafy ones, which supply the nutrients to the baby via the milk.
+- Since the baby is dependent on the mother for nutrition via breast milk, the mother’s diet needs to contain enough vegetables, especially the green, leafy veggies, which help provide the nutrients to the baby via breast milk.

 - Staying hydrated is also important at this time.
-Liquids are required in a larger proportion since a lot of water is used to produce the milk.
-Along with it, drinking hot milk and soups can be quite soothing to the mother, as well as occasional sips of coconut water.
+Liquids are required in larger proportions since a lot of water is used to produce breast milk.
+Along with it, drinking hot milk and soups can be quite soothing for the mother.
+She can also sip coconut water occasionally.

-- Laddoos are another important food item for new mothers.
-Fenugreek is usually included in these that assist the growth of the baby, as well as gond laddoos which aid recovery.
-Numerous other types help reduce body aches as well.
+- Traditionally made healthy ladoos are also important for new mothers.
+Usually, these ladoos have fenugreek to assist the growth of the baby.
+Gond laddoos are a must as they aid recovery.
+Numerous other types of healthy ladoos also help reduce body aches.

-- Most households make sure that mothers have a lot of ghee at this stage.
-Ideally, it should be consumed in moderation, which provides a lot of nutrition to the baby and stimulates bowel movement in the mother.
+- Most households make sure that mothers have ghee at this stage as it provides a lot of nutrition to the baby and stimulates bowel movement in the mother.
+Remember, it should be consumed in moderation.

-- Using incense smoke while washing the hair
+- Using incense smoke while washing their hair.

-- Dressing warmly and covering the entire body
+- Wearing warm clothes and covering the entire body.

-Postnatal confinement is rooted deeply in supporting the mother’s recovery after the baby’s delivery.
-Some traditional aspects of the process might have been replaced in recent times, but most of the other conditions are extremely essential in ensuring that you return back to normalcy as speedily as possible, and enjoy taking care of your baby.
+Postnatal confinement is rooted deeply in supporting the mother’s recovery after delivery.
+Some traditional aspects of the process might have been replaced in recent times, but most of the other conditions are extremely essential in ensuring that you return back to normalcy as soon as possible, and enjoy taking care of your baby.